JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_the_Node_Query_System.md

-# Getting started with Behaviour Trees
+# Getting started with the Node Query System (NQS)

 In this beginner tutorial, you will learn how the Node Query System works and you will build a simple AI entity that reacts to some input.
 Once you have completed this tutorial, you will have understanding of the following: